Kazz4343/MovieSite/README.md

 ![MovieSite Screenshot](./assets/screenshot2.png)

 ## 🚀 Features
-Interactive Movie Discovery: Browse and search for movies without any clicking require.
+Interactive Movie Discovery: Browse and search for movies without any clicking require.<br/>
 Loging screen: I plan to integrate authentication system later, for now it is just dummy.

 ## 📦 Installation